 Grabbing the Body Of It

-There are multiple tricks to getting ahold of the actual Crawdad itself.
+There are multiple tricks to getting a hold of the actual Crawdad itself.
 The oldest method in the book is o just be very smooth with your actions and sneak your hand to the actual body of it… and grab a hold of its midsection.
 It will flap it’s tail but if you have a hold of its midsection, it can’t get a way.
 The body of the crustacean is hard and you won’t break it with your grasp.
+I’ve found that the hardest part of grabbing a crawdad is wrapping your mind around the matter.
+It seems somewhat weird to just dip your hand into the water and “catch or grab” this crustacean that looks somewhat awkward to hold on to.